Eribulin mesylate (Halaven®)

 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time.

 Treating Side Effects

-- Drink 6 to 8 cups of fluids every day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).

-- Ask your doctor or nurse about medicine to help stop or lessen constipation, nausea, and throwing up (vomiting).
+- Ask your doctor or nurse about medicines that are available to help stop or lessen constipation.

 - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.

 - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids.

 - To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.